ACCLAB/DABEST-python/README.md

     - **Proportion Plots Sample Sizes**: The sample size of each binary option for each group can now be displayed.
-These can be toggled on or off via the `prop_sample_counts` parameter.
+These can be toggled on/off via the `prop_sample_counts` parameter.

     - **Effect Size Lines for Paired Plots**: Along with lines connecting paired observed values, the paired plots now also display lines linking the effect sizes within a group in the contrast axes.
-These lines can be toggled on or off via the `contrast_paired_lines` parameter.
+These lines can be toggled on/off via the `contrast_paired_lines` parameter.

     - **Baseline Error Curves**: To represent the baseline/control group in the contrast axes, it is now possible to plot the baseline dot and the baseline error curve.
-The dot is shown by default, while the curve can be toggled on/off by the user (via the `show_baseline_ec` parameter).
+The dot is shown by default, while the curve can be toggled on/off via the `show_baseline_ec` parameter.
 This dot helps make it clear where the baseline comes from i.e. the control minus itself.
 The baseline error curve can be used to show that the baseline itself is an estimate inferred from the observed values of the control data.

     - **Delta Text**: Effect-size deltas (e.g. mean differences) are now displayed as numerals next to their respective effect size.
-This can be toggled on or off via the `delta_text` parameter.
+This can be toggled on/off via the `delta_text` parameter.

-    - **Empty Circle Color Palette**: A new swarmplot color palette modification is available for unpaired plots via the `empty_circle` parameter in the `plot()` method.
+    - **Empty Circle Color Palette**: A new swarmplot color palette modification is available for unpaired plots via the `empty_circle` parameter in the `.plot()` method.
 This option modifies the two-group swarmplots to have empty circles for the control group and filled circles for the experimental group.